Crafting a Successful Startup Pitch: The Power of an Innovative Ingredient

 Is the business easily replicable?
 Investors want to ensure that the startup’s model isn’t easily duplicated, giving it a sustainable advantage in the market. - Technology Disruption:

 Can a technological shift disrupt the startup?
-With the rapid pace of technological advancements, investors assess whether the startup is resilient to emerging technologies that could potentially render its offerings obsolete.
+With the rapid pace of technological advancements, investors assess whether the startup is resilient to emerging technologies that could render its offerings obsolete.

 Looking Beyond the Short-Term